-In the simplest terms of genetics, Great Danes have three different gene series that is responsible for the color and color pattern of the coats.
-Great Danes are available in an amazing number of unique colors that are beautiful.
+In the simplest terms of genetics, Great Danes have three different gene series responsible for the coats’ color and color pattern.
+Great Danes are available in an amazing number of beautiful, unique colors.

 An allele is a DNA coding that usually involves two of the same gene to assign the color and patterns of a Great Dane.